What is Campus Ventures?

-Campus Ventures is devoted to reaching college students for Christ in Wyoming, South Dakota and Puebla, Mexico in an effort to equip them with Godly character, ministry skills and vision to prepare them for works of service in the body of Christ.
+Campus Ventures is devoted to reaching college students for Christ in Wyoming and South Dakota in an effort to equip them with Godly character, ministry skills and vision to prepare them for works of service in the body of Christ.

 The Foundation for Christian Discipleship (FCD) oversees and administrates the ministries of Campus Ventures.
 FCD also is involved in furthering the cause of Christian Discipleship in the region through financial support, training and seminars.
 FCD also is a channel for individuals to donate to approved individuals enrolled in seminaries or Bible colleges as well as those involved in a disciple-making ministries throughout the world.